 Treatment for Sleep Apnea

-Treating sleep apnea is very important for your health and quality of life.
-If you have been diagnosed with sleep apnea or feel you may have any of the symptoms, Beach Dental Center can help!
+Treating apnea is very important for your health and quality of life.
+If you have been diagnosed with the condition or feel you may have any of the symptoms, Beach Dental Center can help!
 Customized night guards or mouthguards work well in treating the problem.
 The oral appliance is designed specifically for you to provide you with the most comfortable fit for your mouth.

 If you want to improve your health start by getting a good night’s sleep.
 Start waking up well rested, energized, and focused on the day’s tasks.
 Beach Dental Center will discuss your oral appliance options with you and work with you to decide if you are a candidate for treatment.
 Contact us today at (757) 496-0993.